w3c/webextensions/proposals/hasCrossSiteAncestor.md

 ```
 #### Cookies.GetPartitionKey()
 Adds a new API, `cookies.getPartitionKey()` which retrives a valid `partitionKey` for the indicated frame.
+This is an asynchronous function that returns a promise.
 This is an asyncronus function that returns a promise.

 ##### Syntax